921Mdas/Daily-News-DN-/readme.md

 - languages translation (i18n - internationalization (translation))

 \*\* learn to make API calls in the context file
+// link between front and back is where to show notifs
+// for delete make sure delete useEffect is watching state / one liner context relation state

 ## PORT ISSUES